 Check ash pan every few days and safely dispose of ashes.
-Keep ashes from building up on grate and interfering with combustion airflow from below.
-At end of heating season, clean out all residual ashes from furnace.
+Keep ashes from building up on grate and interfering with combustion air flow from below.

+At end of heating season, clean out all residual ashes and soot from furnace.
 The moisture they contain could rust your furnace over the summer months, thereby shortening the life of the unit.

-X. TROUBLE SHOOTING
+X. TROUBLESHOOTING

-A. Problem: Smoke puff back when loading, poor burning, insufficient heat Solutions:

-- Insufficient draft--debris or creosote could be blocking flue; inadequate chimney height or design could be causing downdrafts; check chimney connector for air leaks and seal with furnace cement; adjust barometric regulator to higher setting. - 2.
-Insufficient make-up air-- the house could be so well insulated that infiltration air is not getting in to replace air used in combustion; open a window slightly in furnace room or install a vent to the outside in furnace area.

-B. Problem: Poor heat throughout house while burning wood Solutions:

-- 1. Poor quality wood--burn only wood which has been air-dried for at least six months, preferably a year or more.
-Use hardwoods such as hickory, oak, maple, etc. for highest heat value per load. - 2.
-Check to insure that all cold air return vents are open and not blocked with furniture, etc. - 3.
-Make sure that all duct joints are airtight, and apply duct tape to seal. - 4.
-Check flue gas temperature--normal operating range is 300°-600°F. Lower temperature would indicate insufficient draft or inadequate combustion air. - 5.
+PROBLEM CAUSE REMEDY Smoke puff back when loading, poor burning, insufficient heat Insufficient draft.
+Insufficient make-up.
+Debris or creosote could be blocking flue.
+Inadequate chimney height or design could be causing downdrafts.
+Check chimney connector for air leaks and seal with furnace cement.
+Adjust barometric regulator to higher setting.
+The house could be so well insulated that infiltration air is not getting in to replace air used in combustion.
+Open a window slightly in furnace room or install a vent to the outside in furnace area.
+Burn only wood which has been air-dried for at least six months, preferably a year or more.
+Use hardwoods such as hickory, oak, maple, etc. for highest heat value per load.
+Check to insure that all cold air return vents are open and not blocked with furniture, etc. Make sure that all duct joints are airtight.
+Apply duct tape to seal.
+Normal operating range is 300-600°F. Lower temperature would indicate insufficient draft or inadequate combustion air.
+To check flue gas temperature, we recommend that a smoke pipe surface thermometer or probe-type thermometer be used.
 Insure that primary furnace blower is turning on to distribute heat effectively.
-Lower "FAN ON" setting on primary furnace fan control to start circulation earlier.

-C. Problem: Paint Discoloration (whitish appearance) Solution:

-Paint is rated for 900°F surfaces, and overheating of furnace will cause a whitish appearance on outside of combustion chamber surfaces; reduce chimney draft to control overheating.
-NOTE: To cover discoloration, obtain a high-temperature flat black spray paint from hardware or fireplace shop.

-If problems persist, or help is needed in installation or operating of furnace, contact:
+Lower "FAN ON" settings on primary furnace fan control to start circulation earlier.
+Poor heat throughout house while burning wood Poor quality wood.
+Cold air return closed or blocked.
+Duct joints leaking air.
+Check flue gas temperature.
+Fan control not adjusted properly.
+Auto Damper Control won't hold setting 1.
+Auto damper control not in adjustment.
+1. Adjust tension on shaft by tightening only the shaft nut closest to the coil spring.
+Using a 7/16" open end or adjustable wrench, turn tension nut counter-clockwise moving it only a quarter of a turn at a time.
+Check tension on knob.
+Do not over tighten.
+Loose Knob on Auto Damper Control 1.
+Loosened through usage.
+1. With furnace in cool mode, turn shaft so that arm of coil spring is in 10 o'clock position.
+Turn loose knob to 12 noon position.
+Tighten set screw with 5/64" Allen wrench.
+Paint discoloration (whitish appearance) 1.
+Overheating.
+1. Paint is rated for 900°F surfaces.
+Overheating of furnace will cause a whitish appearance on outside of combustion chamber surfaces (it is normal around back & door).
+Reduce chimney draft to control overheating.
+Pink or white discoloration on chimney also is normal.
+NOTE: To cover discoloration, obtain a high-combustion flat black spray paint from hardware store or fireplace shop.
+Creosote Formation Burning too cool of a fire.
+Auto Damper setting too low.
+Also reference page 3.

-Customer Service Department DAKA Corporation 955 Industrial St. N.E.
-Pine City, MN 55063 (320) 629-6737
+Customer Service DAKA CORPORATION 955 Industrial St NE Pine City MN 55063 320-629-6737 Monday through Friday, 8 AM to 4:30 PM Central Time